 And perhaps that is why I find Apple Watch and other so-called smartwatches, confounding.
 It is a topic I discussed with Ben Clymer (founder) and Stephen Pulvirent (Editor) of Hodinkee, a thriving community for horological enthusiasts.
 In this podcast, I pointed out that just because it is not as big as the iPhone, I don’t believe Apple Watch is a failure.

-A key driver of new technologies – telegraph, telephone, television, the Internet is the notion of faster time.
-Today, we live in a world that is so insanely fast, that to think of time in hours and minutes seems like such a quaint idea.
-I wear a time only analog watch to actually feel a sense of time, even though my iPhone calendar keeps me moving through the day.
+A key driver of new technologies – telegraph, telephone, television, the Internet is the notion of a faster time.
+Today, we live in a world that is so insanely fast, that to think of the time in hours and minutes seems like such a quaint idea.
+I wear a time-only analog watch to actually feel a sense of time, even though my iPhone calendar keeps me moving through the day.

 The rise in communication options has turned what was confined by four walls into something more porous and fluid.
 And perhaps that is why I argue, that we need to think of time differently.

 The world today is about information streams, notifications that allow us to be connected and interact with the real world.
 The most irrelevant thing on the watch (like the phone on the iPhone) is the watch face.
 Apple, if anything should be spending more time and energy thinking about how to actually help grow the app ecosystem and help develop apps and services that leverage time as a unit of attention.

 As I said, time is on their side.

 August 2, 2018, San Francisco

 If you would like to listen to the podcast conversation between team Hodinkee and me, here is a link to their website.
 You can find it on Apple Podcasts, TuneIn and other platforms.